toylim/paperwork/flatpak/README.markdown

 ### How do I run paperwork-shell ?

 When using Flatpak, paperwork-shell remains available.
-Note that it will run inside Paperwork's container and may not access files outside your home directory.
+Note that it will run inside Paperwork's container and cannot access files outside your home directory.

 ```shell